-- 5.1 Employees who wish to work remotely from overseas temporarily or as part of hybrid working arrangements should raise their request with their Head of Department at the earliest opportunity and ideally at least 60 days before their desired travel date. - 5.2 The Head of Department must immediately forward and discuss the request with the College's Vice-Provost and Dean or the appropriate Director of Professional Services who will review the request from a College/Directorate strategic perspective including any future plans that may have global mobility implications - 5.3 The request must also be forwarded to HR who will undertake an initial review of the immigration, tax, payroll and social security risks and costs associated with the request to work overseas, including any collective presence that may be created.
-HR will also consult with the Head of Financial Control (Finance Directorate) to understand if there are any wider tax issues driven by other activity within the country which need to be taken into consideration.
-The Health and Safety risks will also need to be considered as per Section 7.

-Where external advice is required to understand compliance risks and costs, the costs of this advice will be discussed with the Vice-Provost and Dean or Director first to ensure they are willing to incur the additional costs. as this will need to be funded by the relevant College/Directorate.
+- 5.1 Employees who wish to work remotely from overseas temporarily should raise their request with their Head of Department at the earliest opportunity and at least 60 days before their desired travel date.
+The employee will need to fill in and sign the International Remote Working Request Form to be submitted to the Head of Department. - 5.2 The Head of Department must forward and discuss the request with the College's Executive Dean or the appropriate Director of Professional Services who will review the request from a College/Directorate strategic perspective including any future plans that may be affected. - 5.3 Once the International Working Request Form is signed off by the Head of Department and Executive Dean, this must be sent and discussed with the HRBP and assessed by the Global Mobility and Immigration Manager.
+The Global Mobility and Immigration Manager will undertake an initial review of the immigration, tax, payroll and social security risks and costs associated with the request to work overseas, including any corporate presence that may be created.
+A further review using the University's designated tax advisors is likely to be required.
+A quote will be given by the University's tax advisors.
+The costs of this advice will be discussed with the Executive Dean or Director to ensure they are willing to incur the additional costs, as this will need to be funded by the relevant College/Directorate.
+If the costs are approved, the Global Mobility and Immigration Manager will engage with the external advisors.

+Additional tax costs may incur depending on the outcome of the initial tax assessment, for example, setting up shadow payroll overseas.

-- 5.4 Details of the original request, any issues, risks and costs identified by the review and any external advice will be forwarded to the Provost and Associate Director of HR Employment Services for consideration.
-The Associate Director of HR will notify the Vice-Provost and Dean and Head of Department or the Professional Services Director of the decision. - 5.5 No decision should be relayed to the employee making the request until after the approval process has concluded.
-In the case of new starters, no written or verbal offer of employment that includes an element of overseas remote working should be made until after the approval process has concluded. - 5.6 Employees who wish to make a flexible working request to change their contractual place of work to include overseas working should make a Flexible Working Request in line with the University's Flexible Working Policy.
-However, due to the additional personal and corporate risks, any such request will be considered by the Provost and Associate Director of HR as outlined above.
+- 5.4 The Global Mobility and Immigration Manager will also consult with the Finance Director to assess if there are any wider tax issues to be taken into consideration. - 5.5 The Health and Safety risks will also need to be considered as per the University's policies. - 5.6 Details of the original request, any issues, risks and costs identified by the review and any external advice will be forwarded to the Associate Director of HR Employment Services and Deputy Vice-Chancellor for consideration and final approval. - 5.7 The Global Mobility and Immigration Manager will notify the employee, the HRBP team, and Head of Department/ Professional Services Director of the decision. - 5.8 No decision should be relayed to the employee making the request until after the approval process has concluded.

+5.9 Employees who wish to make a request to change their contractual place of work with a temporary change of work location overseas should be in line with the University's Flexible Working Policy.
+However, due to the additional personal and corporate risks, any such request must be assessed by the University's tax advisors and approved by as outlined above.
+This advice will incur a cost to the Department.